 A federal constitutional amendment is not required to change the state laws that specify use of the winner-take-all rule.
 Nationwide popular election of the President can be implemented if the states join together to pass identical state laws awarding all of their electoral votes to the presidential candidate receiving the most popular votes in all 50 states and the District of Columbia.
 The proposed state legislation would come into effect only when it has been enacted, in identical form, by enough states to elect a President—that is, by states possessing a majority (270) of the 538 electoral votes.

-As of January 2017, this agreement has been enacted into law in 11 states with 165 electoral votes (CA, DC, HI, IL, MA, MD, NJ, NY, RI, VT, WA).
-It will take effect when enacted by states with 105 more electoral votes.
-It has passed one house in 12 additional states with 96 electoral votes (AR, AZ, CO, CT, DE, ME, MI, NC, NM, NV, OK, OR).
+As of July 2020, this agreement has been enacted into law in 15 states and the District of Columbia with 196 electoral votes (CA, CO, CT, DE, DC, HI, IL, MA, MD, NJ, NM, NY, OR, RI, VT, WA).
+It will take effect when enacted by states with 74 more electoral votes.
+It has passed one house in 9 additional states (AR, AZ, ME, MN, MI, NC, NV, OK, VA).

 SECTION 1.
 SHORT TITLE